Michael Collins (Irish leader): Civil War

-The death of Sir Henry Wilson caused a furore in London.
+The death of Sir Henry Wilson caused a furor in London.
 Lloyd George, the Prime Minister, sent a letter to Collins saying that the 'ambiguous position' of the Provisional Government with regard to the IRA in the Four Courts could no longer be tolerated.
 The British cabinet met the day after the assassination and agreed that Collins' reply had not given a 'definite enough commitment' to disperse the Four Courts occupation.
 They ordered Nevil Macready, commander of the British garrison still in Dublin, to attack the Four Courts, whose republican garrison they blamed for the shooting of Wilson.
 The plan was put on hold at the last minute when Macready advised the government, on 26 June, to give Collins' Provisional Government one more chance to act against the Four Courts.

 Collins himself was in Cork at the time of the crisis.
 President Arthur Griffith and military officer Emmet Dalton met with British officials to discuss 'the continued occupation of the Four Courts by the Irregulars under Rory O'Connor'.
-There is little documentation of the decision taken by the Provisional government, headed by Collins, to attack the Four Courts; Historian Michael Hopkinson writes, 'the scarcity of evidence is explained by the acute sensitivity of the subject, both at the time and since'.
+There is little documentation of the decision taken by the Provisional Government, headed by Collins, to attack the Four Courts; Historian Michael Hopkinson writes, 'the scarcity of evidence is explained by the acute sensitivity of the subject, both at the time and since'.
 When Collins arrived back in Dublin, his forces began to act against the anti-Treatyites.
 On 27 June they arrested anti-Treaty IRA officer Leo Henderson as he was enforcing the Belfast Boycott by seizing cars.
 In retaliation the anti-Treaty IRA men abducted J. J. "Ginger" O'Connell, a Free State general, and held him in the Four Courts.

 These two developments led to the Provisional Government's 27 June 1922 order serving notice on the Four Courts garrison to surrender the building, their arms and release O'Connell, that night or face military action "at once".
 According to historian Charles Townsend, 'Collins must have consented to this though the actual decision seems to have been taken by Griffith'.
 Peter Hart similarly writes, 'it was Griffith rather than Collins who took the lead in this decision'.
-However cabinet member Ernest Blythe recalled that, 'the decision to attack the Four Courts was almost automatic once Collins had agreed to it.
+However a contemporary observer of events, cabinet member Ernest Blythe, contradicts the historians recalling that, 'the decision to attack the Four Courts was almost automatic once Collins had agreed to it'.

 Collins' position in this conflict was extraordinary indeed.
-A majority perhaps of the IRA he had helped lead in the War of Independence, were now ranged against the Provisional Government, which he represented.
+A majority of the IRA he had helped lead in the War of Independence, were now ranged against the Provisional Government, which he led.
 In addition, the force which by the will of the electorate he was obliged to lead had been re-organised since the Truce.
 Formed from a nucleus of pro-Treaty IRA men, it had evolved into a more formal, structured, uniformed National Army that was armed and funded by Britain.
 Many of the new members were World War I veterans and others who had not fought on the nationalist side before.
 Collins' profoundly mixed feelings about this situation are recorded in his private and official correspondence.